MurmurationsNetwork/MurmurationsProtocol/library_api-v1.md

 ### `GET /fields`

+> :memo: **FUTURE RELEASE**
+>
+> This endpoint will be added in a later release because it is only really needed for schema creation.
+Node operators will be pulling through the schemas, which will then automatically pull the needed fields.

 #### Input

 - A standard GET request with no additional parameters

 > :construction: OPTIMIZATION WITH PARAMETERS
 >
-> When the list of fields starts to become large, we can add parameters for searching by field name, fields included in a specific schema, date/time last updated, etc.
+> When the list of fields starts to become large, we can add parameters for searching by field name, schemas that include a specific field, date/time last updated, etc.

 #### Output